kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 ## Overview

-This terraform code deploys a multi-region Secured Virtual Network (Vnet) hub and spoke topology using Azure firewall and User-Defined Routes (UDR) to direct traffic to the firewall.
+This terraform code deploys a multi-region Secured Virtual Network (Vnet) hub and spoke topology using Azure firewall and User-Defined Routes (UDR) to direct traffic between the hubs.

 ![Secured Hub and Spoke (Dual region)](../../images/scenarios/1-2-hub-spoke-azfw-dual-region.png)